 Growing your onions from seed transplants

-Using onion seedlings from nursery packs will help you shave off a few weeks from your growing calendar, as you won’t have to go through the process of germinating seeds.
+Using onion seedlings from nursery packs will help you shave off a few weeks from your growing calender, as you won’t have to go through the process of germinating seeds.
 Over time, you can also remove weaker seedlings to create sufficient space for the most vigorous plants.
-You don’t have to throw them out, however.
+You don’t have to throw these seedlings out, however.
 You can definitely repurpose the tops as green onions for your salads, soups, and other dishes.